When Pokémon started back in 1996, it was an instant hit.

-His birthday is the 22nd May 1986, and avid Pokémon fans around the world love to remember this date.
-This date is taken from the fact he was 10 years, 10 months and 10 days old when he met Pikachu.
+His birthday is May 22, 1986, and avid Pokémon fans around the world love to remember this date.
+This date is taken from the fact he was 10 years, 10 months, and 10 days old when he met Pikachu.

 His surname ‘Ketchum’ comes from the popular phrase ‘gotta catch ’em all!‘